refinedev/refine/documentation/docs/api-reference/core/hooks/invalidate/useInvalidate.md

 :::info-tip

-The hook is used internal in **refine**.
-Normally you don't need this hook, but we export it as it may be useful for some use-cases.
+The hook is used internally by **refine**.
+In most of the cases, you won't need this hook, but we export it as it may be useful for some use-cases that may require customized invalidation.

 :::